igncp/board-games/triple-triad/ts/Readme.md

         - Some defaults can be overridden via options and via the game type
     - Be able to be used by (basic) simulations

+## Features

+- [x] Trade Rules
+- Special rules
+    - [x] Elemental
+    - [ ] Rest
+- [ ] Regions (with special rules)

 ## TODO

 ### Features

-- Initial MVP
-    - Create Game
-    - Run turn
-        - Apply card effects
-    - Finish game
+- Setup simulations?
-- Add game hooks
-- Add game types
+    - Random behavior for player A and a strategy for player B
+    - Easy declarative setup of initial cards
+- Periodic: Refactor tests
+    - Use existing utils functions
+    - Cover more edge cases (without greatly increasing code)
+- Periodic: Move code to helpers when cleaner (same level of abstraction)
+- Periodic: Move steps to generic template

 ### Infra

 - Documentation: docsify installed
+    - Add game hooks options
+    - Add checklist for when update docs
 - Different builds: organize scripts
+    - Source maps
-- Minimize
+    - Extra helpers

-## Notes

-- A player can have the same card multiple times